mbulluck/buto-lightbox/readme.md

         title:'video'
     });

-A config of options can be injected at the point of instantiation.
+A config of options can be injected in at the point of instantiation.

 List of advanced properties that can be set:
 *   `title` Set the title.
 Accepted values: `media` | `video`.
 Defaults to `media` title